Who is Quartus Dewitt?

 Together with Rose, Cord fathered (dates approximate):

 There is a conspicious lack of prodigy starting in 1862...Could Quartus Dewitt have left for Washington D.C. as a member of the 20th Infantry Regiment, New York State Militia "aka Ulster Guard" in April 1861?
 The members of the Ulster Guard fought throughout the war, and remained as part of the occupying force that maintained martial law in Southern Viriginia until November 1865.
 They were reconstituted in January of 1866 and marched home to Ulster County-nearly five years later.
 That would fit with the gap in children.
-But hey-we found something!
-Here is the ledger from the 1863 Consolodated Enrollment List (Class 2&3).
+But here is the ledger from the 1863 Consolodated Enrollment List (Class 2&3).
 These list were made for each congressional district in preparation for a draft.
 All information is attested to be accurate as of 1 July 1863.

 a ledger with town, name, age, occupation, marital status, place of birth and prior military service for the 13th Congressional District of New York